 A few more scenarios.

-A client owes you money, and he sees on your Profile that you just bought a boat.
+A client owes you money, and he sees on your Profile that you just bought a nice set of wheels.
 That client may think: “Oh, he’s got plenty of cash.
 He can wait to be paid.”

 What if you tell your Facebook pals you’re struggling financially?
 Friends of mine just started a very public GoFundMe Campaign because their clunker car died, and they can’t afford to buy a new one.
 Desperate people are willing to work for less, and a client could abuse that situation to negotiate a lower rate.

 A conservative think tank wanted to hire a voice-over for a number of ads, and they found a female talent with the perfect pipes.
-Just before they offered her the contract, they did a quick background check.
-Because all the posts on her Facebook Profile were public, they discovered she was a Bernie Sanders supporter, and they called off the deal.
+Just before they offered her the contract, they did a background check.
+Because all the posts on her Facebook Profile were public, they discovered she was an Elizabeth Warren supporter, and they called off the deal.

 So, you have to ask yourself: should you really give the whole world access to your personal life?
 Is gaining a superficial Facebook friend worth the risk of losing a good client?

 Here’s an interesting trend.
 When I first brought this page/pofile thing up in my voice-over community, I got two kinds of responses.
 The older generation seemed to get this separation between private and professional spheres, as well as the need for reputation management.